 It’s Soho, 1988.
 Michael has reached the end of a four-year prognosis after contracting HIV.
+The virus has already sounded the death knell for his partner Dave.
 With the clock ticking, he’s heading out to bid farewell to friends, allies, exes and his favourite old haunts.
 But after getting his affairs in order and spending what little he has left on drinks and drugs, Michael manages to survive.
-This raises the question: what kind of life can he now live?
+This raises the question: what should he do with his life now?

 Jack Holden.
 Photo: Jack Hextall